 In the process of developing A4M I learned why emotional problems occur.
-All emotional problems begin with a single, definable, event.
+While each of is born with a particular temperament which pushes us in particular directions, emotional problems begin to manifest with a single, definable, event which is tied to our temperament.
 While there many be many similar events that occur the first is the most important and must be found to permanently get rid of the problem.
 Most people do not know what event started their problem.
 With PTSD, grieving, and depression it situation is different.
 Almost always the sufferer knows the event that started their emotional reaction.
 Knowing the event they can focus on it and experience the same emotions that are necessary to let go of it.
 If you do not know when your emotional problem began it is almost impossible to free yourself from it.
 Because most people who have PTSD, grief, and depression know the exact event when their problem began, they know what to focus on, and can focus on it without the need for a therapist’s guidance.
 This allows me to help them without ever meeting them.

 The Mind is a collection of energetic processes that are driven and organized by emotions .
 If the emotions are too intense they can cause permanent and disabling shifts in our consciousness.
 Let me explain more.